Muntaka.com

 ‘Saiko’ in Ghana is the illegal transshipment of unwanted bycatch from industrial fishing vessels to designated artisanal canoes at sea.

-The bottom trawlers — licensed to target demersal stocks — scoop up small pelagics such as sardinellas9 that are reserved for the artisanal sector and sell them back to the fishermen.
+The bottom trawlers — licensed to target demersal stocks — scoop up small pelagics such as sardinellas17 that are reserved for the artisanal sector and sell them back to the fishermen.

-The poor artisanal fishers now return home empty-handed because the huge trawlers had already scooped up the small ‘amanes’ and other pelagics their livelihoods depend on.
+Artisanal fishers return home empty-handed because the huge trawlers had already scooped up the small ‘amanes’ and other pelagics their livelihoods depend on.

 This puts the trawlers in direct competition with the canoe fishers.
 It is destructive because the artisanal sector is small-scale, and their small wooden canoes are no match for the industrial fishing vessels.